Octical/Octical/README.md

 ﻿# Cscproject
-This is Bertram, Karen, Kevin, Aaron, Edison, and Raymond
+This is Bertram, Karen, Kevin, Aaron, Edison, and Ray